aosabook/500lines/flow-shop/chapter.md

             best_perm = perm[:]
 ```

 At regular intervals, the statistics for strategy use are updated.
 We removed the associated snippet for readability, and detail the code below.
-As a final step, once the while-loop is complete (i.e., the time limit is reached) we output some statistics about the solving process and return the best permutation (along with its makespan):
+As a final step, once the while loop is complete (i.e., the time limit is reached) we output some statistics about the solving process and return the best permutation along with its makespan:

 ```python
     print " %d %%\n" % percent_complete